What do you have on a Ploughman’s lunch?

 How to serve your Ploughman’s

 We’re partial to a large wooden board to display your Ploughman’s lunch without the distraction of anything overly decorative.
-Slice your bread, cut the boiled eggs in half, and bring the cheese up to room temperature, along with the butter to ensure its spreadable.
+Slice your bread, cut the boiled eggs in half, and bring the cheese up to room temperature, along with the butter to ensure it’s spreadable.
 Put chutneys or pickles in small bowls and place around your board or on the side.

 What to drink with a Ploughman's?